- Inputs, Outputs and Controls

-The first line must be "disting favourites v1".
+The first line must be "disting favourites v2".
 Subsequent lines specify an algorithm to add to the list of favourites.
 After 16 algorithms, any further lines are ignored.

-Each algorithm is specified as a bank number followed by an algorithm number.
+Each algorithm is specified as its two character name (a letter followed by a number).
 Any further text after the algorithm number is ignored, so you can add a descriptive string (as in the example above) to help you remember what's what.

 If enabled in the settings, the disting mk4 will respond to save/recall messages on the Select Bus.

 The Select Bus is a means of inter-module communication currently supported by a handful of modules from various manufacturers, including the Malekko Varigate 8+, Macro Machines Storage Strip and the Make Noise Tempi.

 The disting's MIDI I/O functionality has its own page here.